dariojularic/dariojularic/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning software development
+- 🔭 I am a web developer
 - ⚡ Fun fact: I'm also a driver